-In the 2000s increasing numbers of Māori men and women embraced the term takatāpui to describe their sexuality.
+In the early 21st century increasing numbers of Māori men and women embraced the term takatāpui to describe their sexuality.
 The term, used by Tūtānekai to refer to his relationship with Tiki, has been reclaimed from the past and is used to describe people who might otherwise describe themselves as gay, lesbian, transgender, bisexual or intersexual.
 The term takatāpui is important to Māori because it acknowledges both the sexual and cultural aspects of one’s identity, and has both contemporary and traditional connections with the Māori community.

 Contemporary ideas of sexuality

 While concepts of sexuality were imposed on Māori by Western ideas, beliefs and attitudes, by the 2000s this had started to change with a renewed awareness of sexual diversity.
 This is reflected in the growth of organisations and events targeted at Māori within the takatāpui community.
-A television show, Takatāpui, shown on Māori Television in the early 2000s, was probably the first indigenous gay, lesbian and transgender television series in the world.
+A television show, Takatāpui, first shown on Māori Television in 2004, was probably the first indigenous gay, lesbian and transgender television series in the world.
 In 2010 an exhibition consisting of five gay Māori and Polynesian artists, ‘Mana Takatāpui: Taera Tāne’, was shown at the City Gallery in Wellington.
 Curator Reuben Friend said the show explored what it meant to be takatāpui in contemporary Aotearoa.
 Hui Takatapui, a national gathering for takatāpui, is held annually.

 Acknowledging sexual diversity